gasparka/pyha/docs/basic_usage.rst

 Tutorial:Basic usage
 ====================

-In this tutorial we will write a simple fixed point multiplier.
+In this tutorial we will write a simple fixed-point multiplier with output register.

+..
 It serves as a basic example of turning DSP models into HDL in sensible and testable way.

 `Source code <https://github.com/petspats/pyha/blob/develop/examples/basic_usage/basic_usage.py>`__